Cofinality spectrum theorems in model theory, set theory and general topology: A new characterization of good regular ultrafilters

+\begin{concl} Let $X$ be any property of regular ultrafilters.
+Suppose it can be shown that for some countable first-order theory $T$ and model $M \models T$, the condition ``$\de$ has property $X$'' is necessary for $M^I/\de$ to be ${|I|}^+$-saturated.
+Then a consequence of Theorem \ref{good-max} is that any (regular) good ultrafilter $\de$ on $I$ must have property $X$. \end{concl}

 The question of the model-theoretic identity of this maximum class has remained elusive.
-The importance of this question comes, in part, from its being an ``outside definition'' of a class of unstable theories.
-We will return to this question after giving several further definitions.
+The importance of this question comes, in part, from its being an outside definition of a class of unstable theories.